lamarquise/printf/README.md

 function.
 It uses a findchar in a while to loop through the format string until it reaches a char that isn't a flag, precision, width or size (in that order).

+While in findchar loop, if ret < 1 by end, -1 the whole thing, i think 1 better than 0 cuz means hasn't stayed stationary, but only works for first flag, pretty much useless later...

 Precision:
+If using star to pass precision as an argument, if the value is negative it is treated as though there is no precision. psize is precision size rlen is read length

+Ok so when theres a . but no number or star, correct behavior is to still produce something.
+Thus don't worry about latoi not -1ing the whole thing when there's no number passed, incorrect char are handled elsewehere (by findchar in main flag parsing func).

 Width:
+wsize is width size, absolutely necessary to initialize it.

 Size: